In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

 For Strategy: If Strategy’s stock does not rise above the conversion price, bondholders may not convert, potentially leaving the company with debt to repay.

 For Strategy: The holder repurchase option date is a predetermined milestone that grants bondholders the right to require Strategy to repurchase their bonds at a set price, typically around 3.5 years after issuance, plus accrued and unpaid special and additional interest, if any.
-In Strategy’s case, this risk is mitigated by its Bitcoin-based strategy, as Bitcoin has historically appreciated significantly in purchasing power over time, increasing the likelihood that the convertible notes will be in the money and converted into common equity instead of being repurchased.

 For Strategy: Convertible bond traders are typically not interested in the long-term prospects of a company, but in profiting from bond price movements.